A lot of jobs require a certain amount of creativity.

 Blogging, marketing, teaching – so many jobs.
 Hobbies do, too.
 Just so many things in our lives, haha.

-I notice that sometimes I don’t do such a great job with my art or blog when I’m stuck in a creative rut.
+I notice that sometimes I don’t do such a great job with my art, my crochet, or this blog when I’m stuck in a creative rut.

 Maybe you’re a creative person who has a job and/or hobby that requires creativity.
 And if you are, chances are you’ve been in a creative rut before too.